Tag archive for: ethics

 Former President of the Montpellier Academy of Sciences and Letters

-Virginie PEROTIN, Palliative care physician at the Montpellier Cancer Institute.
+Virginie PEROTIN, Physician specializing in palliative care at the Montpellier Cancer Institute.

 Former President of the Montpellier Academy of Sciences and Letters